Josephine Cunnington Edwards: Background and family

 In a Walla Walla publication she described how after the early death of her husband in 1962 she was "disconsolate" but found new energy in 1964 after being invited to College Place, Washington for a speaking engagement.
 After that she began to get more and more speaking requestsDaily Mail, Hagerstown, Maryland, Saturday, August 5, 1972, Pg 2 as the popularity of her books grew and her unusually enthusiastic speaking style caught the attention of children and youth ministers across the United States.
 In 1964 she was accepted as a history teacher at Gem State Adventist Academy in Caldwell, Idaho.

-She went on to receive a Master's degree from George Peabody College for Teachers in 1962 (age 57) and continued with postgraduate studies at the University of Southern California.
+She went on to receive a master's degree from George Peabody College for Teachers in 1962 (age 57) and continued with postgraduate studies at the University of Southern California.
 In 1978 (age 74) she was recognized by Andrews University as Alumna of the year and later that same year was awarded an honorary Doctorate of Human Letters degree from the same university "for recognition of her longstanding contributions to Christian literature for young people.”

 In the October 20, 1970, issue of the Lake Union Herald it was reported that the “author travels 52 weeks a year on speaking engagements and has made several trips to Europe.”
 The same article also states that “Fluent in Portuguese, Spanish, and Greek, Mrs. Edwards also can speak the Zulu dialect of Chinyanga.”

 Josephine retired in 1969, and bought a little home in College Place, Washington.
 But alas, a quiet life of retirement was hardly a natural consequence for a whirlwind like she.

-Soon she sold her house and moved to Tennessee, where she spent a number of years on the faculty of the Laurelbrook school, a self-supporting academy at Dayton, Tennessee, teaching history and Spanish and she also aided in the giving of some college classes there in affiliation with Southern College.
+Soon she sold her house and moved to Tennessee, where she spent a number of years on the faculty of the Laurelbrook school, a self-supporting academy at Dayton, Tennessee, teaching history and Spanish and she also aided in the giving of some college classes there in affiliation with Southern College (now known as Southern Adventist University).

 She left Laurelbrook in 1981 and spent a short time as a chaplain at a nursing home in Pennsylvania.
 Then she moved into school teaching again, teaching the lower grades in Antioch, California, where her nephew was chairman of the school board.